japila-books/spark-structured-streaming-internals/docs/physical-operators/StateStoreSaveExec.md

 ---

-`doExecute` returns `Iterator` of rows that uses <<spark-sql-streaming-WatermarkSupport.md#watermarkPredicateForData, watermarkPredicateForData>> predicate to filter out late rows.
+`doExecute` returns `Iterator` of rows that uses [watermarkPredicateForData](../WatermarkSupport.md#watermarkPredicateForData) predicate to filter out late rows.

 In `hasNext`, when rows are no longer available:

 1. Records the total time to iterate over all the rows in <<allUpdatesTimeMs, allUpdatesTimeMs>> metric.

-1. spark-sql-streaming-WatermarkSupport.md#removeKeysOlderThanWatermark[removeKeysOlderThanWatermark] and records the time in <<allRemovalsTimeMs, allRemovalsTimeMs>> metric.
+1. [removeKeysOlderThanWatermark](../WatermarkSupport.md#removeKeysOlderThanWatermark) and records the time in <<allRemovalsTimeMs, allRemovalsTimeMs>> metric.

 1. spark-sql-streaming-StateStore.md#commit[Commits the updates] to `StateStore` and records the time in <<commitTimeMs, commitTimeMs>> metric.